KyleK86/LIRI-node-app/README.md

         node liri.js concert-this <name of artist or band>

     Output: The system will display a list of all events and locations where the artist or band will perform.
-It can result in multiple records.
-The system will also log all the results in the log.txt file.
+It may display multiple results.
 See screen-shot below:

     ![Results](/screenshots/terminalShot1.jpg)